MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-brands-model-how-to.md

 }
 ```

-> [!NOTE]
-> `useBuiltIn` being set to true represents that Bing brands are enabled.
-If `useBuiltin` is false, Bing brands are disabled.
-The `state` value can be ignored because it has been deprecated.

 ## Update Brands model settings

-The [update brands](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Update-Brands-Model-Settings) API updates the Brands model settings in the specified account.
+The [update brands](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Update-Brands-Model-Settings) request updates the Brands model settings in the specified account.
 The Brands model settings represent whether detection from the Bing brands database is enabled or not.
-If Bing brands aren't enabled, Azure AI Video Indexer will only detect brands from the custom Brands model of the specified account.
+If Bing brands aren't enabled, Azure AI Video Indexer only detects brands from the custom Brands model.

 The `useBuiltIn` flag set to true means that Bing brands are enabled.
 If `useBuiltin` is false, Bing brands are disabled.